harshit9512/qp-assessment/README.md

 ## Features

 - **Grocery Product Management**: Add, update, delete, and list grocery products.
-- **Order Management**: Place orders, view available items to create order.
+- **Order Management**: Place orders with multiple items, view available items to create order.
 - **User Authentication**: Users can register and log in to manage their bookings.

 ## Technologies Used